Zaïko Langa Langa: Releases and performances

 After more than ten years of absence on the European stages, N'Yoka Longo and Zaïko Langa Langa perform at the Palais des Beaux Arts in Brussels on 29 February 2020, to celebrate the band's Golden jubilee.
 Starting from the late 2000s, a group of opponents of ex-president Joseph Kabila, the Combattants, have boycotted performances by Congolese artists, accused of being close to the Government.
 On the day of the concert, about forty of them were present outside the hall, but they failed to cancel the performance.
 On 16 May 2024, Zaïko Langa Langa gave a performance at the Clapham Grand hall in London.
 On 19 May and 14 June, they proceeded to headline two umpteenth sold-out events at the Salle de la Madeleine in Brussels.

-On 17 October 2025, Zaïko Langa Langa released the EP Makinu under the ProZal label, featuring four tracks.
-The music video for the EP’s lead single, "Mbrouss," premiered on 19 October and surpassed 100,000 views within its first five days.
+On 17 October 2025, Zaïko Langa Langa released the EP Makinu, which means "dance" in Kikongo, through ProZal.
+The four-track EP includes "Mbrouss", "Awa Te!
+(Pas Ici!)", a remix version of "Souvenir Masa" (first issued in 1978 on the front and back of a 45 rpm record), and "Chez Pana Fereira".
+Jossart Muanza of Digital Congo Radio Télévision noted that "Mbrouss" carries a heavier, more explosive tone, with its title evoking the sound made when a footballer traps the ball underfoot, which is an exclamation likewise heard when praising a clever feint or stepover that the vocalists emulate.
+The "Souvenir Masa" remix pays tribute to the influence of earlier generations and honors the cultural heritage reinterpreted by emerging figures, including Vaugerard Mampuya, Acouda Nzuzi, Serge Kanza, Alino Mangubu, and Tshotsho Matiaba.

+On 24 April 2026, they performed at the Zénith Paris for the second time in their career, 24 years after their first appearance there.
+The concert drew over 6,000 attendees and included guest appearances by Lita Bembo and Jean-Claude Naimro from Kassav'.
+A segment of the concert was devoted to honoring Papa Wemba in remembrance of the tenth anniversary of his passing in 2016.